 - Don’t walk away from the oven!
 These little guys don’t take long to bake at all.
 You don’t want to overbake them and in order to keep the soft center, remove them from the oven as soon as the 7-8 minutes are up.

-- They will continue baking a bit on the hot sheet, which is why we leave them there before moving them to the cooling rack.
+- Keep baking.
+They will continue baking a bit on the hot sheet, which is why we leave them there before moving them to the cooling rack.

 Yes!
 It’s so convenient sometimes just to pull out some cookie dough from the fridge and have them ready to bake!
 This dough can be made up to 24 hours ahead of time.
 Keep it in the fridge, then roll, bake, and eat!